tarantool/doc/doc/1.7/reference/reference_lua/clock.rst

     with benchmarks that need to calculate how much time has been spent within a thread within a CPU.

-    :return: seconds or nanoseconds since the transaction procsssor thread started.
+    :return: seconds or nanoseconds since the transaction processor thread started.
     :rtype: number or number64

     **Example:**